Quenton123/TansuCloud/TansuCloud.Gateway/Docs/Tenant-and-User-Guide.md

 ---

+## How a new tenant signs up

+A tenant represents an organization (for example, a team, a company, or a project space).
+Creating a tenant is the first step before inviting people.

+Typical steps:
+- Go to the Dashboard home page and choose Create a new tenant.
+- Enter the tenant name and an optional public subdomain (for example, acme.tansu.cloud).
+You can connect a custom domain later.
+- Create the first administrator account by signing in on the hosted page using email and password or an external Identity Provider (for example, Google or Microsoft).
+Email verification is required.
+- Confirm the plan (free or paid) and, if required, add billing details.
+This can be skipped in development environments.
+- After confirmation, the first administrator is signed in to the new tenant and can invite other people and register applications.

+Notes
+- The first person who creates the tenant becomes an Administrator in that tenant.
+- Single Sign‑On (SSO) via an external Identity Provider can be connected after the tenant is created.

+---

 ## 1) How a new person becomes a member of a tenant

 There are three supported ways to add people to a tenant.